 I HATE the racism present in New Zealand.
-People don’t often like to talk about it, especially since the country makes such an effort to be bicultural, but there’s a lot of racism here.
+People don’t often like to talk about it, especially since the country makes such an effort to be bicultural, but there’s a lot of racism here, both against native people and more recent immigrants.
 Maori are usually the ones who are unemployed and underrepresented, whether it’s in the government or in New Zealand television and film.
-And this is often coupled by not-so-subtle racism, which I often personally witnessed while living with university students in Wellington.
+And this is often coupled by not-so-subtle racism against certain nationalities, which I often personally witnessed while living with university students in Wellington and traveling around New Zealand.
 As much as I would love to pretend not to notice it, the truth is that it’s still there, just like in every other country around the world.

-*Note: I’ve had a lot of people blast me for this one in the comments.
-I mean “rampant” here in the same way that I think racism is “rampant” in the U.S., or any other developed country with multiple minorities.
-This is my opinion, based on my personal experiences living with Kiwi university students for 5 months in Wellington.
+*Note: I’ve had a lot of people blast me for this one in the comments, but I don’t care.
+New Zealanders CAN be very racist and very unaccepting of other cultures, just like people in my own country are.
+This is my opinion, based on my personal experiences living with Kiwi university students for 5 months in Wellington and traveling around the country on multiple occasions over the span of more than 10 years.
 The point of my blog is not to sugarcoat things; I’m going to tell it like it is, even if some people don’t like the things I’m telling.
 Do I think racism is a huge problem in NZ and that you should avoid going there?
 Certainly not!
 I’m just making note that it IS there.
 No place is perfect.

 I LOVE the people in New Zealand.
 Don’t let the above comment lead you to believe that I don’t love the people in NZ, though.
 Because I do.
 I really do.
 They are, overall, some of the warmest, friendliest people I have ever met, and they seem to truly enjoy chatting with travelers.